-We can't share info on other brands as its against competition law.
-We can share store data and % of mix that brand takes in a store.
+We can't share info on other brands as it's against competition law.
+We can share store data and % of the mix that the brand takes in a store.
 We can't share £K figures for obvious reasons.
-Information on trend overall is always given as is footfall data and information that’s in the public domain rather than info which is specific to other brands.
+Information on-trend overall is always given as is footfall data and information that’s in the public domain rather than info which is specific to other brands.

 What can a supplier do to increase their chances of getting a big order?
 How can they make your job easier?

 Be professional and realistic.
 Make margins good for us and make stock available.
 Offer exclusives.
 That always went down well when we worked with new small suppliers!